 Program Description and Eligibility Requirements

 The Worker Retraining Program at Peninsula College is designed to provide instruction and training that can lead to family-wage employment.
-Worker retraining is offered for all Career (Professional Technical) programs.
+Worker retraining is offered for all Career (Professional Technical) programs - short term certificates, one year certificates and two year degrees.
 To see a complete list of these programs, please visit the Career Programs page.

 Worker Retraining Financial Aid